thedev132/hcb/dev-docs/guides/wires.md

 # Wires on HCB
 Wires are our most complex outbound transfer type.
 That’s largely due to requirements varying from country to country.
 Before reading this, I’d recommend [Column’s documentation on wires](https://column.com/docs/international-wires/).
-Specifically the section on “Country-specific Details” and “Outgoing Transfers”.Our system is largely modelled on theirs.
+Specifically the section on “Country-specific Details” and “Outgoing Transfers”.
+Our system is largely modelled on theirs.

 ## The basics